Hook SecurityHook Docs

 Template

 Pick the phishing email your users will receive.
-The template list reads like an inbox: each row shows the template name as the sender, the subject line, a short description, and badges for Difficulty (Easy / Medium / Hard) and Category (e.g. Finance, IT, Social).
+The template list reads like an inbox: each card shows the template name, subject line, a short description, and category and difficulty badges when that metadata is available.

 Use the search bar to find a template by name, subject, or description.
 Filter by category, difficulty, or sort (Most Popular, Alphabetical, Newest).
 Hover any row and click Preview to open a side sheet that renders the full email body and landing page exactly as the recipient sees them.